CuriousCurmudgeon/brianmeeker.me/src/blog/2021-11-12_lessons-learned-with-stripe-subscriptions.md

 - Invoices
 - Invoice items

-Subscriptions have many invoice items.
+Subscriptions have many subscription items.
 Invoices are generated from subscriptions and contain many invoice items.
 An invoice can be thought of as a snapshot of the subscription at a point in time.
 The contents of the subscription will change over time, but past invoices will not.
 When an invoice is created, you will have a brief window of one hour to modify it before it gets finalized.

 Luckily, the Stripe documentation is often excellent.
 You'll do yourself a huge favor by carefully reading their [guide to how subscriptions work](https://stripe.com/docs/billing/subscriptions/overview) multiple times.
 The rest of this post is going to assume that you have made yourself moderately familiar with the basics of how subscriptions work in Stripe.